Board of Directors

 In 2009, she graduated from the University of Illinois, Urbana-Champaign with a B.S. in political science and philosophy.
 She served as President of her university’s SSA affiliate group in 2008-2009.
 Part of her campus leadership included planning an unprecedented week-long service trip to New Orleans for her group accompanying a campus religious group (earning her group a national award from the SSA).
 During the summer of 2008, she served as an intern for the national offices of the Secular Student Alliance.

 Nick Freeman is an undergraduate student at North Carolina State University, double-majoring in aerospace engineering and computer science.
 He has a special interest in science communication and the development of sustainable urban environments and systems of mass transportation.

-Nick Freeman has served as President of the Secular Student Alliance at North Carolina State University in Raleigh, North Carolina since 2012.
+Nick served as President of the SSA affiliate group at NCSU from 2012-2014, and currently serves as an advisor.
 During that time he has enjoyed creating a close-knit campus community for freethinkers and nontheists and has planned a wide variety of events that engage the campus community.

 In 2012 Nick co-founded the Carolinas Secular Student Summit (CS3), a regional leadership training conference built specially for student leaders of secular groups in the Southeast.
 He continues to serve as co-director of the annual Summit and is an active member and volunteer of the Triangle Freethought Society.

 Barry Markovsky, Ph.D.
 (Board Member since 2014)

 Barry Markovsky was the first, and is still the current, faculty advisor of the SSA affiliate group at the University of South Carolina.
 In 2010 he was named the Student Group Advisor of the Year at his university, and the next year won a national award from the SSA for his advising support.
 While at the University of Iowa in the 1990's he served on the state Board of Directors of the American Civil Liberties Union.